doolin/nameblock/doc/readme.md

 ## Partial

-Here, we're zoomed in to the range of blocks which have between 1 and 100 elements (inclusive).
-As noted, there are a large number of blocks with a single element, regardless of the blocking criteria.
+Here, we're zoomed in to the range of blocks which have between 1 and 100 members (inclusive).
+As noted, there are a large number of blocks with a single member, regardless of the blocking criteria.

 Of note is how the slope differs with respect to the blocking rule.
+Even more interesting is that the values clearly cross.

 ![Full range of blocking](https://raw.github.com/doolin/nameblock/master/doc/images/onetohundred.png "Blocking on USPTO inventor name")